HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 Successful application development teams require on-demand, consistent environments and do not want to deal with underlying infrastructure.
 Business units are looking for hosting flexibility.

 #### User Story:
-As a product owner, I need to be assured that my  full stack development team has access to a supported platform that offers an automated code delivery environment without having to concern ourselves about the infrastructure so that my team can sustain a high frequency of feature delivery.
+As a product owner, I need to be assured that my full stack development team has access to a supported platform that offers an automated code delivery environment without having to worry about the infrastructure, so that my team can sustain a high frequency of feature delivery.

 #### Context:
-As teams design and architect new IT based systems that deliver business value they are looking to adopt flexible technologies without the inherent lock-in that have come with selecting platforms in the past.
+As teams design and architect new IT based systems that deliver business value, they are looking to adopt flexible technologies without the inherent lock-in that has come with selecting platforms in the past.
 Application containers are lightweight, secure and scalable.
 Container Based Applications (CBA) are portable across a number of on-premise (OCIO-ES) and vendor clouds.

 #### Scenarios:
 -	New or existing web based solutions that can be designed or refactored to run on the OpenShift platform
 -	New product offerings that may have peak volume demands are ideal candidates to take advantage of the scalable nature of the [BCDevExchange DevOps](https://bcdevexchange.org/DevOpsPlatform){:target="_blank"} OpenShift container platform
 -	ETL scheduled jobs
 -	Application Programming Interfaces (API)
 -	Solutions that don’t expect to have a high degree of ongoing development

 #### Solution: